 Source for Isabel as a GD member: Memorabilia p117, p135.

 Some comments on Isabel in the GD by Sally Davis: the GD’s founders, William Wynn Westcott and Samuel Liddell Mathers, had started to move towards setting up the GD in the first few months of 1888.
 They were both members of Anna Bonus Kingsford’s Hermetic Society so Isabel would have been well-acquainted with them.
-I wonder if the GD would have been founded at all if Dr Kingsford hadn’t died.
+The GD may not have been founded at all if Dr Kingsford hadn’t died.
 Helen Petrovna Blavatsky was increasingly hostile towards western esotericism being studied by Theosophical Society members.
 The GD was a place that the Hermetic Society’s members could go to, after Anna Bonus Kingsford’s death, to pursue their western-oriented occult interests.

 While she was an active member of the GD she took the duties of initiates very seriously: “my studies were restricted to the manuscripts of the Order”.
 When I was beginning to investigate Isabel’s life I saw several messages on the web saying that she never mentioned the GD in Memorabilia.
 This is true, in the sense that the words ‘Golden Dawn’ are never used in it.
 But I think the message-posters forgot to allow for the occult habit of always referring to things obliquely, not directly, and never by name; and also for the oaths of secrecy that members took at their initiation.